ibm-cloud-docs/apps/tutorials/tutorial_byoc_kube.md

     * Select the region where your Kubernetes cluster is located.
     * Enter your existing API key.
   4. Click **Save**.
 4. Test your `deploy to cluster` pipeline stage by clicking the **Play** icon until the build succeeds.
 A stage of green indicates that the build is successful.

-You can view the logs for the stage.
-Near the end of the logs, find a clickable link to the running app.
-Append the correct path for your app to confirm that it runs.
+## Verifying that your app is running
+{: #verify-byoc-kube}

+After you deploy your app, the Delivery Pipeline or command line points you to the URL for your app.

+1. From your DevOps toolchain, click **Delivery Pipeline**, and then select **Deploy Stage**.
+2. Click **View logs and history**.
+3. In the log file, find the application URL:

+    At the end of the log file, search for `View the application health at: http://<ipaddress>:<port>/health`.

+4. Go to the URL in your browser.
+If the app is running, a message that includes `Congratulations` or `{"status":"UP"}` is displayed.

+If you are using the command line, run the [`ibmcloud dev view`](/docs/cli/idt/commands.html#view) command to view the URL of your app.
+Then, go to the URL in your browser.